d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 \mathbf{x} = \begin{bmatrix}1\\7\\0\\1\end{bmatrix} \text{ or } \mathbf{x}^\top = \begin{bmatrix}1 & 7 & 0 & 1\end{bmatrix}.
 $$

 These often have different interpretations where data points are column vectors and weights used to form weighted sums are row vectors.
-However, as we will see in this text, it can sometimes pay to be flexable.
-As a general rule of thumb, we have adopted the convention of writing single data points and theoretical investigations in column vectors, however we switch to row vectors representing data points when working with actual data as this is the format of the majority of data we encounter.
+However, it can be beneficial to be flexable.
+As a general rule of thumb, we have adopted the convention of writing single data points and theoretical statements in column vectors, however we switch to row vectors to represent data points when working with actual data.
+This mirrors the fact that the majority of data we encounter is in this format.
 This dichotomy in notation is ubiquitous in machine learning literature, so we match it while recognizing that it can be a bit combersome to the beginner.

 Given a vector, the first interpretation that we should give it is as a point in space.
 In two or three dimensions, we can visualize these points by using the components of the vectors to define the location of the points in space compared to a fixed reference called the *origin*.